 Even the sunniest day in Scottsdale can surprise us with some pretty dark clouds.
 When relationships falter, when there has been an arrest, or when you need guidance preparing an estate plan, call on the Stewart Law Group.
-Our caring legal team of Scottsdale divorce attorneys offers assistance to those needing estate planning and probate representation; DUI and general criminal defense representation; and child custody, family law, and divorce representation.
+A Scottsdale divorce attorney can offer assistance to those needing estate planning and probate representation; DUI and general criminal defense representation; and of course child custody, family law, and divorce representation.

 Are you familiar with Scottsdale’s Jack Knife, the bucking horse with rider in the Arts District?
 Ed Mell’s well-known sculpture may be a welcoming sight for visitors, but it is also a metaphor for a life in chaos, even crisis.
 Is everything in your personal life rocking up-and-down, swinging side-to-side, and moving back-and-forth despite your best efforts to regain control?
 Hanging on for this wild ride may be difficult.
 Don’t let go!
 Hand over the reins so we can help.